Pegging (sexual practice): Views and interpretations

+Feminist and queer perspectives

 In 1999, while criticizing sodomy laws, Debbie Nathan referenced the success of Bend Over Boyfriend, writing that "it's fun to imagine the sex police busting in on a PTA mom while she's reaming the man of the house with her strap-on.
 When that happens, the rest of the sodomy laws surely will fall."

 Evaluating queer opinions on "queering straightness", feminist author Jane Ward notes that "some have hypothesized that gender-subversive sex acts themselves, like pegging, could be a backdoor route to undermining men's patriarchal authority by redefining hetero-masculinity as receptive and vulnerable".
 Based on feminist and queer theories, Jonathan Branfman and Susan Stiritz argue in the American Journal of Sexuality Education that men's anal receptivity disrupts rigid norms of sex, gender, and sexuality, which they believe to be "social constructs".
 In their feminist pornography discourse, challenging Robert Jensen's criticism of pornography for its perceived eroticization of male domination, Nora Winter and Morgaine Struve note that Jensen overlooks "porn that reverses power dynamics, such as pegging, which can help dismantle patriarchy".

+Queer-feminist Tristan Taormino attributes the acceptance of pegging to the queer community's influence in deconstructing gender boundaries.

 There are varying views among feminists on the use of strap-ons in sex.
 Some feminists argue that strap-on sex imitates patriarchal structures and undermines feminist ideals, asserting that fantasies should align with ethical principles.
 They criticize feminists who engage in strap-on sex as hypocritical.
 However, others share these concerns but question whether politics should be brought into the bedroom, while some oppose the notion that strap-on sex is inherently tied to patriarchy.
 Sex columnist Karley Sciortino shares that, in discourse with female friends who enjoy pegging, she found that they separate politics from sex, even if it deviates from feminism or tends toward patriarchy.
 One friend described the experience as "fun and powerful", ironically calling it "Freudian bullshit".
 Another sees it as a "therapeutic tool" for empowerment.
 Though Sciortino holds opposing views, she concludes that if the aim of sex is intimacy and pleasure, perhaps politics should be set aside.

+Advocacy

 In 2016, Tom Ford stated that "all men should be penetrated at some point", as he believes it would help them "understand and appreciate" women by experiencing the "invasion" involved in being in a "vulnerable" and "passive" position.
 Similarly, Kate Lister has expressed that "all men should be penetrated at least once", suggesting that it could "challenge toxic masculinity and heteronormativity" and ultimately "make the world a better place".
 Tristan Taormino, describing pegging as "revolutionary" and a form of "sexual liberation", maintains that all straight men "must try it at least once".
 Erika Lust likewise emphasized that "every girl" and "every man" should "get to enjoy" pegging without "feeling bad".
 Supporting the practice, Justin Myers remarked that pegging can help deconstruct the "male ego".
+According to Jessica Drake, "everyone should try it once".